Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/service-portfolio/requests/request-actions.md

 * The actions available on a request can be configured within the service they are associated with.
 * The supporting workflow that sits behind the request can control the focus of an action when that action is required to be completed.
 * Use the [Access Control automation](/servicemanager-config/customize/workflows/service-manager-workflows#access-control) to lock or unlock individual actions at any point within a workflow.
-* [Request Settings](/servicemanager-config/administration/request-settings#on-hold-settings) control which of these options are enabled when an incident is on hold.
+* [Request settings](/servicemanager-config/administration/request-settings#on-hold-settings) control which of these options are enabled when an incident is on hold.

-## Visibility
+## Visibility of actions in the timeline
 Each time an action is used, an entry is added to the timeline.
-Each action has a "visibility level" associated with it that controls who can see the entry in the timeline.
-This will typically be "Team" or "Customer".
-The user can select the visibility to decide if the timeline entry will be customer facing ("customer" visibility) or private to the team working on the request ("team" visibility).
+Each action has a *visibility level* associated with it that controls who can see the entry in the timeline.
+This will typically be **Team** or **Customer**.
+The user can select the visibility to decide whether the timeline entry will be customer-facing (**Customer** visibility) or private to the team working on the request (**Team** visibility).
 ![Visibility of actions in timeline](/_books/servicemanager-user-guide/service-portfolio/requests/images/visibility-request-action.png)

-While a user can change this at the time of performing the action, the default visibility for each action item can be configured in Service Manager settings.
-The default visibility settings can be easily found by typing the word "visibility" in the Configuration Search.
+While a user can change this at the time of performing the action, the default visibility for each action item is configured in Service Manager settings.
+To find the default visibility settings, in Configuration Search, enter "visibility".

 <!--
 ## Linked Services